EmptyIsValue/Advanced-Reboot/README.md

 # Description

 Enter to the UEFI without pressing F2 or Del on Keyboard.
-I thought you must have these tools, especially for Overclockers.
+Very useful especially for Overclockers.

 This is just another way, there are some shortcuts like this before